kirill-grouchnikov/nova/README.md

 However, while that set is similar to that of the core platform, it is not 100% identical.
 Developers need to know which attributes need to be in the `android:` namespace, which attributes need to be in the `app:` namespace, and which (in very few cases) need to be in both.

 Nova can help.
-Here is a Nova snippet that uses `themeAppCompat` construct:
+Here is a Nova snippet that uses `appCompatTheme` construct:

 ```kotlin
 appCompatTheme(name = "MyMainTheme", parent = "Theme.AppCompat.Light") {